-- 11. This report must identify the relevant iwi authorities for the project, in accordance with section 17(3)(a) of the FTCA.
-Under section 7(1) of the FTCA, a relevant iwi authority for a referred project means an iwi authority whose area of interest includes the area in which a project will occur. - 12.
+- 12. This report must identify the relevant iwi authorities for the project, in accordance with section 17(3)(a) of the FTCA.
+Under section 7(1) of the FTCA, a relevant iwi authority for a referred project means an iwi authority whose area of interest includes the area in which a project will occur. - 13.
 'Area of interest' can mean different things depending on context and perspective and can be indicative (such as an area identified at the outset of Treaty settlement negotiations), formally agreed (such as in a deed of settlement or memorandum of understanding) or self-nominated.
-An area of interest can be difficult to define precisely on a map, particularly where a boundary that has been depicted on a small-scale map is scaled up and used precisely in relation to an individual site or property. - 13.
-For the purpose of this report, we have considered information from the following sources as a starting point for identifying iwi areas of interest: - Te Arawhiti Internal Crown Asset Tracking Tool (i-Cat), an online database that records areas of interest associated with Treaty settlements and Treaty settlements negotiations - b. area of interest maps in signed Treaty settlement deeds or other Treaty settlements negotiations documents (including deeds of mandate) - c.
-Auckland Council's online interactive map depicting tribal regions and iwi in the Auckland Region2 - d. the Iwi Areas of Interest viewer, an online application managed by the Ministry of Māori Development Te Puni Kōkiri (TPK) - e.
-Te Kāhui Māngai (TKM), an online directory of iwi and Māori organisations maintained by TPK, which includes information on rohe (tribal areas) provided by those organisations. - 14.
+An area of interest can be difficult to define precisely on a map, particularly where a boundary that has been depicted on a small-scale map is scaled up and used precisely in relation to an individual site or property. - 14.
+For the purpose of this report, we have considered information from the following sources as a starting point for identifying iwi areas of interest: - a.
+Te Arawhiti Internal Crown Asset Tracking Tool (i-Cat), an online database that records areas of interest associated with Treaty settlements and Treaty settlement negotiations - b. area of interest maps in signed Treaty settlement deeds or other Treaty settlement negotiation documents (including deeds of mandate) - c.
+Auckland Council's online interactive map depicting tribal regions and iwi in the Auckland Region2 - d. the Iwi Areas of Interest viewer, an online application managed by the Ministry of Māori Development - Te Puni Kōkiri (TPK) - e.
+Te Kāhui Māngai (TKM), an online directory of iwi and Māori organisations maintained by TPK, which includes information on rohe (tribal areas) provided by those organisations. - 15.
 Generally, the areas of interest shown on these databases for an iwi or group do not always completely align, and sometimes the differences can be significant.
-We carefully consider the reasons for such discrepancies, including the reliability or accuracy of the
+We carefully consider the reasons for such discrepancies, including the reliability or accuracy of the information shown and the local context and decision-making environment, before deciding which areas of interest we consider apply to a project under FTCA process.